oeyoews/tw5/README.md

 - [ ] bug: fix add padding for link is conflict dropdown results
 - [ ] fix: drated ui config
 - [ ] feat: use scroll to hide sidebar for mobile, and come true like banner to scrool some button
+- [ ] fix: only no refresh hitoko
+- [ ] fix: fontawesome 16 not support in mobilephone(may be is font's problem)

 ## Broken